 Instead, concentrate on making sure that you can speak clearly and be understood easily.
 Ask a native speaker friend or a teacher if there is anything about the way you speak that causes the listener problems.
 Maybe there are one or two sounds that you need to work on.
 Perhaps you need to think about word stress or intonation.
 Or possibly you just need to slow down!

 You might also like this post on how to improve your pronunciation.

-For more top tips on how to improve your English, click the button below and get my free e-book.
+For more top tips on how to improve your speaking skills, click the button below and get my e-book.

 About the blog